patofoto/Demon_Klipper_Essentials_Unified/README.md

 ```
 filament_switch_sensor filament_sensor
 ```
-Your new uncommented `_CLIENT_VARIABLES` marco should look like this when you're done.
+Your new uncommented `_CLIENT_VARIABLE` marco should look like this when you're done.
 Image is for a Voron 2.4 350

 BE SURE TO SAVE & RESTART!